 The center is intended to complement, not replace, a student's personal health care provider.
 There is no charge for students registered at Manchester University, however more serious problems may be referred to a local physician, family physician or specialist.
 The cost of health care beyond that provided by the center is the responsibility of the student or the student's family.

 Computers - Refer to ITS section on Pages 7 and 8 for detailed information.

-Commuter Student Space - Commuter students may use any suitable space on campus for them to study, relax, meet, etc. The SAC: Chinworth Center 1st floor is available for use.
+Commuter Student Space - Commuter students may use any suitable space on campus for them to study, relax, meet, etc. The SAC: Chinworth Center 1st floor is available for use as well as the Spartan Lounge located next to the SAC.